Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

 In Fig.~\ref{fig:CnN}, we plot the partial capture rate $C_{N}$ from Eq.~(\ref{equation:CnSolved}), against the number of scatters, $N$, for pure-hydrogen and $\sim 25\%$ helium stars to demonstrate the effect helium has on the capture process.
 In both cases, we find that for large values of N, the partial capture rate begins to fall rapidly until the cutoff condition stipulated in Eqs.~(\ref{eq:Cutoff1}~-~\ref{eq:Cutoff2}) is reached.
 In the single-component case, this is because the probability of a DM particle scattering $N > \tau$ times is very low and so once the average number of scatters is surpassed, the capture rate is suppressed accordingly.
 In the multi-component case, naturally, it is the sum of optical depths, $\sum_i \tau_i$, that governs the cutoff condition.
 For Pop~III stars, helium dominates the capture process and thus the cutoff in Fig.~\ref{fig:CnN} for the $f_{He} = 0.25$ case occurs soon after $\tau_{He}$.
 In the case of Pop~III stars, we obtain the following scaling relationships for $\tauh$ and $\tauhe$:

 In most cases ($f_{He} \gtrsim 0.02$), $\tauhe > \tauh$ and the cutoff associated with capture from these stars happens soon after $N > \tauhe$ and long after $N > \tauh$.
 This can be seen in Fig.~(\ref{fig:CnN}), where the vertical lines represent the different values of $\tau$ for the different stars.
-In the multi-component case, it is evident that $\tauhe$ is dominant in the capture process as it determines when the partial capture rates begin to fall off.
+In the multi-component case, it is $\tauhe$ that determines when the partial capture rates begin to fall off.
 We remind the reader that $f_H = 1$ Pop~III stars are not realistic, however we compare to the pure-hydrogen case to demonstrate clearly the effect of considering helium scatters on the capture rate, and to contrast with previous results that assumed hydrogen-only stars.
+It is important to note that these optical depths do not depend on DM mass, but only on the scattering cross section and capturing object.~Thus, changing the DM mass has no effect on the average number of times DM will scatter with each component and the associated probability of DM undergoing a specific combination of scatters (governed by $p_i(\tau_A)p_j(\tau_B)$).
+Rather, its effect is relevant for the probability of being captured after a specific scattering combination, which is encoded in the probability function $g_{ij}$ defined in Eq.~(\ref{eq:gij_integral}).
+Ultimately, increasing the mass of DM imposes a tighter cutoff on the velocity integral of Eq.~(\ref{equation:CnMulti}), which means less of the ambient DM is available for capture and the capture rate is lower, a fact expressed in Fig.~\ref{fig:CnN}.